-I love homemade seasoning mixes so I can adjust the salt and spice levels.
+Homemade seasoning mixes are great because you can adjust the salt and spice levels.

-It’s a blend of spices, most of which you likely have in your pantry.
-It’s the perfect way to season meat for tacos and beyond.
+This taco seasoning recipe uses a blend of spices, many of which you likely have in your pantry.

 - Ground Cumin: Adds a slightly nutty warm flavor